U.S. FDA approves Gilead triple HIV drug, rival files lawsuit

 The Gilead drug’s wholesale price, about $36,000 a year, is in line with current therapies, according to Guggenheim Securities.

-The global market for HIV drugs could reach as high as $40 billion a year by 2021, according to pharmaceutical data company Quintiles IMS Institute, which is now known as IQVIA.
+The global market for HIV drugs could reach as high as $40 billion a year by 2021, according to pharmaceutical data company Quintiles IMS Institute, now known as IQVIA.

 The new Gilead drug’s label includes a boxed warning that use could worsen hepatitis B infection in certain patients.

-ViiV said it will seek to prove that Biktarvy infringes ViiV’s U.S. and Canadian patents covering dolutegravir and many other compounds that include dolutegravir’s unique chemical scaffold.
-The U.S. case was filed in the U.S. District Court for the District of Delaware and the Canadian case is filed in the Canadian Federal Court in Toronto.
+ViiV said it would seek to prove that Biktarvy infringed ViiV’s U.S. and Canadian patents covering dolutegravir and many other compounds that include dolutegravir’s unique chemical scaffold.
+The U.S. case was filed in the U.S. District Court for the District of Delaware and the Canadian case in the Canadian Federal Court in Toronto.

 Shares of Gilead, which rose 3 percent to close at $82.76 in regular trading, were down 1 percent at $82.01 after hours.

-Reporting by Deena Beasley in Los Angeles; Editing by Matthew Lewis and James Dalgleish
+Reporting by Deena Beasley in Los Angeles; Editing by James Dalgleish and Peter Cooney